sweehan/blog-post-agent/README.md

-Blog Post Agent - AI-Powerd Content Agent
-Transform your Google Sheets ideas into published WordPress blog posts with AI-powered content generation.
+Blog Post Assistant - AI-Powerd Content Creation Transform your Google Sheets ideas into published WordPress blog posts with AI-powered content generation.

 This is a single-page app.

-For a modular version that includes creation of Instagram captions, check out https://github.com/sweehan/agent-post.
+For a modular version that includes creation of Instagram captions, check out https://github.com/sweehan/post-assist.

 🚀 Overview
-Blog Post Agent is a web-based automation tool that:
+Blog Post Assistant is a web-based automation tool that:
 - Reads blog post ideas from Google Sheets
 - Generates content using AI (Claude/OpenAI) or manual templates
 - Publishes directly to WordPress